Alex Bregman Preview, Player Props: Astros vs. Padres

 Alex Bregman At The Plate

-- Bregman has driven home a run in 57 games this year (40.7%), including more than one RBI in 16.4% of his games and producing three or more of his team's runs on eight occasions..
+- Bregman has had an RBI in 57 games this year (40.4%), including 23 multi-RBI outings (16.3%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.